Virgo is an ideal OSGi server runtime, possibly the ideal OSGi server runtime, from several perspectives.

 Virgo uses Gemini Blueprint (formerly Spring DM) to wire application contexts to the OSGi service registry.
 Beans can be published as OSGi services and can consume OSGi services, both with minimal effort.

-The embedded form of Tomcat is used as a servlet engine in Virgo Tomcat Server's web support and is configured and managed just like standard Tomcat.
+The embedded form of Apache Tomcat is used as a servlet engine in Virgo Server for Apache Tomcat web support and is configured and managed just like standard Apache Tomcat.
 Similarly, Jetty is the servlet engine in Virgo Jetty Server.

 Virgo has extensive diagnostics: